jahnestacado/tlru/README.md

   - If the key entry doesn't exist then it inserts it as the most recently used entry with Counter = 1
   - If the key entry already exists then it will update the Value, Counter and LastUsedAt properties of the existing entry and mark it as the most recently used entry
-  - If the cache is full (Config.Size) then the least recently inserted entry(the node before the tailNode) will be dropped and an EvictedEntry will be emitted to the EvictionChannel(if present) with EvictionReasonDropped
+  - If the cache is full (Config.MaxSize) then the least recently inserted entry(the node before the tailNode) will be dropped and an EvictedEntry will be emitted to the EvictionChannel(if present) with EvictionReasonDropped

 #### Example